Mobile SEO: 5 Best Practices to Follow for 2021

 5. Maintaining Harmony in Content Between Mobile and Desktop.

 Content duplication and cloaking accusations should always be avoided.
 However, it is advisable to ensure that there remains a similarity in content between the desktop and mobile versions.
-Responsive web designs believe that both – design and development must respond to the behaviour and environment of its user according to the platform, orientation, and screen size.
+Responsive web designs believe that both – design and development must respond to the behavior and environment of its user according to the platform, orientation, and screen size.
 A responsive design requires the development of a style sheet that transitions designs across various platforms and devices through media queries.

 Visibility for a Mobile App